top of page

 We strongly suggest you purchase travel insurance when you plan your trip itineraries, mainly to another continent.
 Better be safe than sorry!
 Even if you are not planning on taking part in any high-risk activities, it is just reassuring to travel with the peace of mind that if you get sick, or if you slip and fall you are completely covered and with nothing to worry about.

-doctor illustration
+doctor drawing

 Learn Your Basics